Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Additional Experimental Results

 \subsection{Varying Validation Dataset Sizes}

-We used a 20\%-80\% validation-test split for all BBH tasks in the main experiments.
+In the main experiments, we used 20\%-80\% validation-test split for all BBH tasks.
 In this section, we investigate the sensitivity of the various methods to changing validation data sizes, especially under very data-constrained setups such as very small validation data sizes.
-To do so, we vary the validation split to be \{2, 4, 10, 20\}\%, and we investigate the combination of ProTeGi and Mutation, the best-performing IO and ES methods, respectively.
-We summarize the average test accuracy against the size of the validation data split (as a fraction of the total data available) in Fig.~\ref{fig:varying_validation_size}.
+To do so, we vary the validation split to be \{2, 4, 10, 20\}\% and we investigate on the combination of ProTeGi and Mutation, the best-performing IO and EO methods, respectively.
+We summarize the average test accuracy against the size of validation data split (as a fraction of the total data available) in Fig.~\ref{fig:varying_validation_size}.

-We find that optimization-based ES is remarkably robust towards the size of the validation size, with the smallest performance drop even with an extremely small validation set (i.e., 2\% or 4\%, which correspond to 5 or 10 validation samples).
-On the other hand, ProTeGi dropped to a performance no better than un-optimized seed instruction under such an extremely data-constrained setup, and even the performance of ProTeGi + Mutation, which performs the best overall in the main text, dropped significantly with a small validation data size.
+We find that optimization-based EO is remarkably robust towards the size of the validation size, with the smallest performance drop even with an extremely small validation set (i.e., 2\% or 4\%, which correspond to 5 or 10 validation samples).
+On the other hand, ProTeGi dropped to a performance no better than un-optimized seed instruction under such an extremely data-constrained setup, and even the performance of ProTeGi + Mutation, which performs the best overall in the main text dropped significantly with a small validation data size.